VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Case Study

 \subsection{Case 2: Relation Bias Around Dermatologic Symptoms}

 \textbf{Overview and Regional Summary (R1, R2).} Another expert \textbf{\emph{E2}} was interested in \textit{relation errors} because they indicate that the model connects medical entities through clinically inappropriate relations even when the entities themselves appear relevant semantically.
 He therefore selected the \textit{relation error} type in the \textit{Dataset Overview} (Fig.~\ref{fig:case2}-A), which updated the coordinated views to focus on incorrect relational transitions.
-He then examined the \textit{Projection View} (Fig.~\ref{fig:case2}-B) and brushed the prominent error-intensive region on the right side, where \textit{relation errors} were concentrated.
+He then examined the \textit{Projection View} (Fig.~\ref{fig:case2}-B) and brushed the prominent error-intensive region on the right side.